RsMan-Dev/reactive_custom_elements/readme.md

     }
 }
 ```
+`Signals<T>` provides these methods:
+- `val: T` - The value of the signal. (getter and setter)
+- `callDeps(): void` - Call dependants of the signal.
+- `addDep(callback: () => void): void` - Add a callback to be called when the signal is updated.
+- `forgetDep(callback: () => void): void` - Remove a callback from the signal.
+- `omitDep(callback: () => void): void` - Set a callback to be ignored when the signal is updated.
+- `unomitDep(callback: () => void): void` - Remove a callback from the ignored callbacks.
+- `readonly parent: ReactiveCustomElement` - The parent element of the signal.
+- `identifier: object` - The identifier of the signal, used to identify the signal when `debug` is true.
+Attributes of the object:
+  * `message: string` - Some infos about the identifier.
+  * `var_name?: string` - The name of the variable into where the signal is stored. (got using files info on stack trace, may be not found)
+  * `component?: string` - The name of the component where the signal was created.
+  * `fromFile?: string` - The url of the file where the signal was created.
+  * `fromLine?: number` - The line number of the file where the signal was created.
+  * `fromColumn?: number` - The column number of the file where the signal was created.

 ### Effects
 Effects are used to call a function when a signal used in the function is updated.